Table of Contents

 How Dentists Can Tell If SEO Is Working

-If you’re paying for SEO, you need to see real-world signs that it’s working, not just fancy graphs in a monthly report.
+If you’re paying for dental SEO, you need to see real-world signs that it’s working, not just fancy graphs in a monthly report.

 Here’s what good SEO actually looks like for a dental practice:

-- Your Rankings Are Climbing for the Right Keywords
+Your Rankings Are Climbing for the Right Keywords

 You start seeing your website move up on Google for searches that bring in patients — like “dental implants [city],” “emergency dentist [city],” or “Invisalign [city].”

 At first, you might go from page 4 to page 2.
 Then from page 2 to the bottom of page 1.
 Over time, you’re aiming for those top spots because that’s where most people click.
-And you can check this yourself, just Google the keywords and see where you show up. - Your Phone Is Ringing More and You’re Booking More Appointments
+And you can check this yourself, just Google the keywords and see where you show up.

 Higher rankings aren’t worth anything if they don’t lead to more patients.
 A clear sign of good SEO is when your front desk notices the phone ringing more often, especially for the services you want to grow.
-Online booking requests should also go up. - You’re Showing Up in the Google Map Pack
+Online booking requests should also go up.

 When someone searches “dentist near me” or “emergency dentist [city],” Google shows a little map with the top 3 practices.
 That’s called the Map Pack — and it’s where a huge number of local patients click.
+Good dental SEO will help your practice appear there, which usually means more calls, more clicks, and more patients.

-- Your Website Content Is Improving and Expanding
+Your Website Content Is Improving and Expanding

 Instead of a couple of short paragraphs about each service, your site starts having rich, helpful pages that really explain your treatments.